2008-2010 Dodge Charger

 The Charger's spacious factory opening will hold a wide variety of receivers.
 (Crutchfield Research Photo)

 In order to install a new stereo, you'll need a special adapter, like the PAC C2R-CHY4 or RP4-CH11, to enable the new stereo to work with the Charger's electronics.
-These adapters are pricey, but if you purchase your new stereo from Crutchfield, we'll give you a healthy break on the price.
+These adapters aren't cheap, but if you purchase your new stereo from Crutchfield, we'll give you a very healthy break on the price.

 No matter what kind of receiver you choose, the downside of replacing the stock radio is that you’ll lose the factory satellite radio, hands-free cell phone and other MyGIG features.
 The upside is that many new receivers are satellite-ready out of the box and also offer Bluetooth® functionality.
 A Bluetooth microphone looks and works great when you run the wiring up through the steering column and mount the mic on the inside top of the instrument cluster.